onera/Cassiopee/Generator/doc2/source/Generator.rst

     Grow a surface array of one layer.
 Vector is the node displacement.
 For the array version, vector is defined by an array.
 For the PyTree version, vector = ['v1','v2','v3'] where variables 'v1', 'v2', 'v3' are defined as solutions in a, located at nodes.

     :param a:  2D surface mesh
-    :type  a:  array or pyTree
+    :type  a:  array or Zone
     :param vector:  vector of node displacement
     :type  vector:  array or list of 3 variables contained in the solution
     :return: new 3D structured mesh
-    :rtype: array or pyTree
+    :rtype: array or Zone

     *Example of use:*